Seattle12059/Craming/readme.md

 # Exploring Language Models Embeddings Space Capacity

-This repository contains code and notebooks used to make plots for the paper:
+This repository contains code and notebooks used in experiments and to make plots for the paper:

-Kuratov, Y., Arkhipov, M., Bulatov, A., Burtsev, M., "Cramming 1568 Tokens into a Single Vector and Back Again: Exploring the Limits of Embedding Space Capacity"
+Kuratov, Y., Arkhipov, M., Bulatov, A., Burtsev, M., "Cramming 1568 Tokens into a Single Vector and Back Again: Exploring the Limits of Embedding Space Capacity", ACL 2025.

+This work was done in collaboration of AIRI, DeepPavlov.ai, and London Institute for Mathematical Sciences.

 Our experiments show that a single Llama-3.1-8B input vector can compress and subsequently decode text sequences of over 1,500 tokens.
 Moreover, this capacity increases nearly linearly when multiple vectors are used.

 <p align="center">
   <img src="./notebooks/imgs/compression_schema.png" width="45%" />